Lamer87/Space_Engineers_DLC_unlocker/README.md

         Reputation-based protection settings, Check apps and files: "WARN" or "OFF" (depends on win version)

       - Fast alternative: copy/paste this into the url bar and press Enter,
-        then choose "WARN" or "OFF" (depends on win version):
+        then on "Check apps and files" choose "WARN" or "OFF" (depends on win version):

       ```
       windowsdefender://smartscreenpua